VISTA SOLAR TRANSFORMS LIABILITY INTO ASSET FOR UESUGI FARMS

 - Completed: February, 2013

 - Installation Type: Ground

 - Number of Panels: 2724

 - Products: Canadian Solar 300 Watt

 Having developed a strong relationship with Vista Solar, Uesugi Farms selected the solar vendor to transform the unusable land into an energy-generating asset.
 Vista Solar secured a zero-down operating lease that allowed Uesugi Farms to be cash-flow positive from day one, and Vista Solar designed and installed a 792 kW solar system that could operate in the harsh flood-plain environment.
-In the first year alone, the system is expected to produce enough energy to save Uesugi Farms almost $138,000, and the total savings over twenty-five years is projected to be more than $2.6 million.
+In the first year alone, the system is expected to produce enough energy to save Uesugi Farms over $115,000, and the total savings over twenty-five years is projected to be more than $2.6 million.
 With solar keeping more money in the budget, Uesugi Farms can invest in other business priorities while being protected from consistently increasing utility rates.
 Thanks to a plot of land where nothing would grow, solar energy is now powering Uesugi Farms towards a brighter future.